Candice-Leigh-King/moving-moran/_posts/2021-10-27-3-days-in-the-grand-tetons.md

     -
         _section-type: blog-text
         text-html: >-
-            <h4>Day One:</h4><p>Drive into the Tetons National Park early and
+            <h4>Day One:</h4><p>Drive into the Grand Tetons National Park early
-            head straight to the Taggart Lake TrailHead.
+            and head straight to the Taggart Lake TrailHead.
 There are a few ways you can make this a shorter hike, and I will list them all here:&nbsp;</p><p>The hike we did is from Taggart Lake to Delta Lake.&nbsp; This hike is rated difficult and is 12.8 miles.&nbsp; It is easy until you get to the last 2 miles where there is a 2,000 ft